 How to Clear Your Galaxy S8 Browser History

 There are several different web browsers available for Android smartphones.
-So you’ll need to clear your history for the browser you use daily.
+So you’ll want to clear your history for the browser you use the most.
 Devices like the Galaxy S8 come with Samsung’s own “Internet” web browser.
 We’ll start with that, then explain how to clear your browser history on Google Chrome next.

 - Tap the 3-dots menu button near the top right